marchellll/medley-recommender/README.md

 ## Features

-- 🎵 **Semantic Search**: Find songs by lyrics similarity using BGE embeddings
+- 🎵 **Semantic Search**: Find songs by lyrics similarity using multilingual BGE embeddings (supports Indonesian and 100+ languages)
 - 🎚️ **Metadata Filtering**: Native filtering by BPM, key, and other musical attributes during search
 - 📥 **YouTube Integration**: Automatic audio download from YouTube
 - 🧠 **Local Processing**: All embeddings and indexing done locally